HarbourMasters/Editor/readme.md

 * Call Editor::Draw() at the end of the game draw code.
 * Call Editor::Tick() at the end of the game ticking code.
 * Call Editor::Load() near the start of game initialization.
+* Setup a cvar to enable or disable the editor.

+* Freecam not yet included*